Date Maki vs. Tamago Yaki: Japanese Rolled Omelettes

 Date Maki (伊達巻)

-Date Maki is not only made from scratch at home, but it is also available in a pre-prepared form in supermarkets and can be eaten throughout the year.
-And in the Japanese New Year’s dish Osechi, the rolled egg omelet makes up an essential part.
+Date Maki is not only made from scratch at home, but it is also available in a pre-prepared form at supermarkets, eaten throughout the year.

 Tamago Yaki (玉子焼き)

-On the other hand, Tamago Yaki is made from beaten hen’s egg and typical seasonings for it include salt, soy sauce, dashi, sugar, mirin, and Mentsuyu.
-So it comes in both sweet and salty varieties.
+On the other hand, Tamago Yaki uses beaten eggs flavored with seasonings such as salt, soy sauce, dashi, sugar, mirin, and Mentsuyu.
+And this one comes both sweet and salty.